Hikmat Zaid: Advisory role

-Zaid ran unsuccessfully this time as under Fatah's banner as part of their Revolutionary Council for Jenin in the 2006Palestine Legislative Council (PLC) elections on the Fatah list in which he received 23,800 votes; lost by a 3250 margin.
+Zaid ran unsuccessfully this time as under Fatah's banner as part of their Revolutionary Council for Jenin in the 2006 Palestinian Legislative Council (PLC) elections on the Fatah list in which he received 23,800 votes; lost by a 3250 margin.

 Zaid was actively involved in political discussions with rival party Hamas after a year of gruesome fighting and tension in order to restore national Palestinian unity.
 Zaid headed an envoy whom were the first official Fatah delegation in over a year since the Fatah–Hamas conflict to visit the strip.

 Zaid welcomed dialogue for efforts aimed at restoring Palestinian unity with senior Hamas delegation including Ahmed Yousef and Ghazi Hamad and Gaza Governor Muhammad al-Qudwa.

 Zaid regularly visited and met with municipal councils asserting Abu Mazen's continued presidency until new elections are held.
 He also urged Hamas to engage in dialogue and commit to the Egyptian directive for legislative and presidential elections.

 Zaid played a role in advocating for the Sixth Fatah General Assembly Conference.

 Zaid highlighted challenges within Fatah, including internal conflicts, the participation of Gaza members, and the lack of time to resolve issues before the November 29 seventh conference.
 Zaid criticized inefficiencies in addressing organizational problems in both Gaza and the West Bank but noted that preparations for the conference continued to ensure broad representation of Fatah members.